-For the same valves with nominal diameter d below 50 mm, the product $p \cdot d$ shall not exceed 250 MPa·mm.
+For the same values with nominal diameter d below 50 mm, the product $p \cdot d$ shall not exceed 250 MPa·mm.

-- 1.4.7 Components and valves of heat exchangers and pressure vessels with diameters up to 1000 mm and working pressures up to 1 MPa may be manufactured from spheroidal or nodular graphite cast iron of entirely ferritic structure meeting the requirements of Table 3.9.3.1, Part XIII "Materials". - 1.4.8 The use of copper alloys for components of boilers, heat exchangers and pressure vessels as well as for their valves is allowed at design medium temperatures up to 250 °C and working pressures up to 1,6 MPa. - 1.4.9 For components specified under items 1.2 and 2.3 of Table 1.3.3, on agreement with the Register, electric welded tubes with longitudinal seams may be used if it is demonstrated that they are equivalent to seamless tubes (refer also to 3.2.14). - 1.4.10 Composite materials (structures made of laminated fibrous composite materials and metals, having cylindrical or spherical configuration) may be used in pressure vessels for the design temperatures not higher than 60 °C. The manufacturer or designer shall submit to the Register full details of the materials used (structure and density of reinforcement, moduli of elasticity and shear, yield point, tensile strength, ultimate strains, impact toughness, low cycle fatigue resistance, etc).
-Moreover, details of product structure, method of manufacture (residual stresses after liner moulding, heat treatment, etc), working environment and service loads shall be submitted as well.
+1.4.7 Components and valves of heat exchangers and pressure vessels with diameters up to 1000 mm and working pressures up to 1 MPa may be manufactured from spheroidal or nodular graphite cast iron of entirely ferritic structure meeting the requirements of Table 3.9.3.1, Part XIII "Materials".

+1.4.8 The use of copper alloys for components of boilers, heat exchangers and pressure vessels as well as for their valves is allowed at design medium temperatures up to 250 °C and working pressures up to 1,6 MPa.

+Composite materials (structures made of laminated fibrous composite materials 1.4.9 and metals, having cylindrical or spherical configuration) may be used in pressure vessels for the design temperatures not higher than 60 °C. The manufacturer or designer shall submit to the Register full details of the materials used (structure and density of reinforcement, moduli of elasticity and shear, yield point, tensile strength, ultimate strains, impact toughness, low cycle fatigue resistance, etc.).
+Moreover, details of product structure, method of manufacture (residual stresses after liner moulding, heat treatment, etc.), working environment and service loads shall be submitted as well.